Robert Toombs: Slaveholdings

 Toombs and his brother Gabriel owned large plantations and operated them using enslaved African Americans.
 Toombs increased his personal slave holdings as his wealth increased.
 Toombs owned six slaves in 1840.
 By 1850, he owned 17 slaves.
 In 1860, he owned 16 slaves at his Wilkes County plantation, and an additional 32 slaves at his 3,800-acre plantation in Stewart County, Georgia on the Chattahoochee River.

 By 1860, Toombs and his wife lived without any other family members in Wilkes County; in the census that year, Toombs owned $200,000 in real estate; the value of his personal property, primarily made up of slaves, totaled $250,000.
 One of his slaves, Garland H. White, escaped just before the Civil War.
 He became a soldier and chaplain in the Union Army in 1862.
 Other slaves were freed by the Union Army as it occupied areas of Georgia.
-William Gaines and Wesley John Gaines (1840-1912), also former slaves of Toombs, both became church leaders.
+William Gaines and Wesley John Gaines (1840–1912), also former slaves of Toombs, both became church leaders.

 From Unionist to Confederate

 Throughout the 1840s and 1850s, Toombs fought to reconcile national policies with his personal and sectional interests.
-He had opposed the Annexation of Texas but vowed to defend the new state once it was annexed late in 1845.
-He also opposed the Mexican–American War, President Polk's Oregon policy, the Walker Tariff of 1846 and the Wilmot Proviso, first introduced in 1846.
-In common with Alexander H. Stephens and Howell Cobb, he defended Henry Clay's Compromise of 1850 against southerners who advocated secession from the Union as the only solution to sectional tensions over slavery.
+In common with Alexander H. Stephens and Howell Cobb, he defended Henry Clay's Compromise of 1850 against southerners who advocated secession from the Union as the only solution to sectional tensions over slavery, though during the debate leading up to that compromise he had declared, "if by your legislation you seek to drive us from the Territories purchased by the common blood and treasure of the people, and to abolish slavery in the District, thereby attempting to fix a national degradation upon half the States of this confederacy, I am for disunion, and if my physical courage be equal to the maintenance of my convictions of right and duty I will devote all I am and all I have on earth to its consummation."
 He denounced the Nashville Convention, opposed the secessionists in Georgia, and helped to frame the famous Georgia platform (1850).
 His position and that of Southern Unionists during the decade 1850–1860 was pragmatic; he thought secession was impractical.

-Toombs supported expansion of slavery into the territories of California and New Mexico.
-He objected to the abolition of slavery in Washington, D.C.
-He took the view that the territories were the common property of all the people of the United States and that Congress must ensure equal treatment of both slaveholder and non-slaveholder.
-If the rights of the South were violated, Toombs declared, "Let discord reign forever."

 From 1853 to 1861, Toombs served in the United States Senate.
 He reluctantly joined the Democratic Party when lack of interest among voters in other states doomed the Constitutional Union Party.
 Toombs favored the Kansas–Nebraska Act of 1854, the admission of Kansas as a slave state under the Lecompton Constitution, and the English Bill (1858).
 However, his faith in the resiliency and effectiveness of the national government to resolve sectional conflicts waned as the 1850s drew to a close.